 - 3 What makes Korean cuisine remarkable?

-- 5 Which sauce and side-dishes are preferred among Japanese and Korean?
+- 5 Which sauce and side dishes are preferred among the Japanese and Koreans?

 - 6 The Differences between Japanese and Korean food